 The Company utilizes several outsourcing partners to manufacture subassemblies for the Company's products and to perform final assembly and testing of finished products.
 The Company also obtains individual components for its products from a wide variety of individual suppliers.
 Outsourcing partners acquire components and build product based on demand information supplied by the Company, which typically covers periods up to 150 days.
-As of March 26, 2022, the Company had manufacturing purchase obligations of \$40.6 billion, with \$40.5 billion payable within 12 months.
+As of June 25, 2022, the Company had manufacturing purchase obligations of \$43.1 billion, with \$43.0 billion payable within 12 months.
 The Company's manufacturing purchase obligations are primarily noncancelable.

 In addition to its contractual cash requirements, the Company has a share repurchase program authorized by the Board of Directors (the "Program").
-As of March 26, 2022, the remaining availability under the Program was \$17.6 billion.
-On April 28, 2022, the Company announced the Board of Directors increased the Program authorization by \$90 billion.
 The Program does not obligate the Company to acquire a minimum amount of shares.

-On April 28, 2022, the Company also announced the Board of Directors raised the Company's quarterly cash dividend from \$0.22 to \$0.23 per share, beginning with the dividend to be paid during the third quarter of 2022.
+As of June 25, 2022, the Company's quarterly cash dividend was \$0.23 per share.
 The Company intends to increase its dividend on an annual basis, subject to declaration by the Board of Directors.